What is Inventory Planning? Definition, Benefits, Challenges, & Tips

 The perpetual inventory model (also known as the continuous inventory system) is often used by companies dealing with partial or finished products.
 It continuously tracks inventory quantities, and replenishment orders are placed when the inventory reaches a certain threshold (the reorder point).

 However, a key point to bear in mind is that while the stock levels in a perpetual inventory system are updated in real-time, you will still need to double-check your numbers through an occasional manual audit.
-The perpetual inventory method rules out theft, missing or damaged products, etc.
+The perpetual inventory method rules out theft, missing, or damaged products, etc.

 Perpetual Inventory System Pros

-• It provides better replenishment decision-making with real-time knowledge of your inventory levels – you’ll know when you’ve reached your reorder points.
+• It provides better replenishment decision-making with knowledge of your inventory levels – you’ll know when you’ve reached your reorder points.

 • The centralized system makes it easy to track inventory across multiple locations.